kaizhangpnl/kaizhangpl.github.io/_sources/advanced.rst.txt

 This setup will nudge the model towards a baseline simulation.
 The nudging data were created from the baseline simulation by archiving the 6-hourly meteorological fields.
 Only the horizontal winds are nudged, with a relaxation time scale of 6h.
+The nudging is applied at every grid box.
 More detailed information on how to setup a nudged simulation can be found in the source code `nudging.F90 <https://github.com/E3SM-Project/E3SM/blob/master/components/cam/src/physics/cam/nudging.F90>`_.